contextworks/Cascading-Class-System/CCS-Standard.md

 system.
 IDEs like Netbeans will then show the methods when accessing via the
 \app version along with the namespace from which they are from.

-That's all there is to it!
+That's all there is to it.